studiometa/cli-test-redirection/README.md

 ```bash
 test-redirection --ignore-query-parameters path/to/config.json
 ```

 ### `--parser [json|csv]`

 Define how the input file should be parsed.
+The parser is inferred by the given file extension.

 ```bash
 test-redirection path/to/file.csv --parser csv